-The first part, Module A, consists of 57 hours of training, and includes a MIEMSS-Approved-Instructor administered written examination and I more de tranted procted viate raining to of sector EMT consideres to develop the appropriate Suite.
-The constion de the or top more out of more appending and their experitions and the providers DOT National Standard Carrier, and The netty revocal consolition in the more and ond more test by more provided in the more appending of deal at here the manual of the second s practical evaluation.
+The first part, Module A, consists of 57 hours of training, and includes a MIEMSS-Approved-Instructor administered written examination and I more de tranted procted viate raining to of sector EMT constituere to develop the appropriate Suite.
+The constion sector and are an experimentation of a their experition and the providers DOT Nazonal Standard Carro, and The next is a solution of a the provided and reserved at by molecurated in the provided of and at here the manual of the second s practical evaluation.
 An individual successfully completing Module "A" would be certified as an Emergency Care Technician (ECT), for a period of three years, and would be eligible to enter the second part, Module "B," for up to one year from the date of Emergency Care Technician certification or recertify as a First Responder within three years from the date of the ECT certification.
 In addition, the individual would be able to receive credit toward his/her field internship (on an hourfor-hour basis) by becoming actively affiliated with and participating in a Maryland (or other approved) EMS system program.

-A MOLECULEU IN PROPOSED
+A MOLUDED IN PROPOSED